austin987/crawfishos/README.md

 * Currently PrawnOS supports xfce and lxqt as choices for desktop enviroment.
 * full root filesystem encryption

-Build a deblobbed mainline kernel with:
+Build a blobbed mainline kernel with:
 * Patches for reliable USB.
 * Patches to support the custom GPT partition table required to boot.
 * No support for Atheros AR9271 and AR7010 WiFi dongles.